Kvitegga

-Kvitegga is a mountain on the border between the municipalities of Stranda and Volda in Møre og Romsdal county, Norway.
-It is located about 7 km southeast of the village of Leira (in Volda) and about 8 km west of Hellesylt (in Stranda).
+Kvitegga is a mountain on the border between Stranda Municipality and Volda Municipality in Møre og Romsdal county, Norway.
+It is located about 7 km southeast of the village of Leira (in Volda Municipality) and about 8 km west of Hellesylt (in Stranda Municipality).
 The 1717 m tall Kvitegga is located about 3 km northeast of the nearby mountain Hornindalsrokken.

 Kvitegga is the highest mountain in the Sunnmørsalpene mountain range.
 It offers a very wide view, from Galdhøpiggen in the southeast (just jutting above the Sikilbreen glacier), to the impressing Hurrungane mountains further to the southeast, as well as all the local alpine surroundings and a wide swath of the ocean in the west.